 Harukoma is a destination for sushi fans.
 The restaurant was scheduled to open at 11am, but there was already a round of people inside when I arrived at 10:35am, plus there was a line outside.
 While I waited, I talked with a guy from South Korea who had also heard it was some of the best sushi in Osaka.

 The wait took about 45 minutes, but we eventually made it inside.
 Upon entering, it’s easy to see why there’s such a line.
 The tiny place only holds a couple of dozen patrons at a time.
 The wait was well-worth it.
 It was some of the best sushi I’ve had in my life.
 I had 20 pieces of nigiri in all 2650 yen, which is about $26 USD.

 After lunch, I walked back to my hotel.
-It was time to check out and begin to make my way back to Osaka Kansai airport at the conclusion of my layover.
+It was time to check out and begin to make my way back to Kansai airport at the conclusion of my layover in Osaka.

 The train journey was uneventful until I heard an announcement.
 Only half of the train would be going to the airport, and I was in the wrong half.
 Fortunately I had somehow heard this over the podcast I was listening to, otherwise who knows where I would have ended up.
 In hindsight, I did wonder why nobody else in my car had any luggage with them, but it’s a bit strange that of all the trains that might have to split, it would happen to a train that might be filled with confused visitors.

 I visited Osaka with only a few goals.
 I wanted ramen and sushi, and to explore a city I hadn’t been to on my last visit to Japan.
 While I had a limited amount of time, I ate well, and I got to see some of Osaka.
 I did waste some time during the evening, or else I would have been able to do even more, but I still had a great layover in Osaka.